vanhaile1798/color-font-size-setting-react-app/README.md

-# Color Picker & Font size Setting App
+# Color picker & font size setting app

 To run this app, open a command line window and type: **npm start**.